pt9999/fixlang-minilib-common/docs/Minilib.Testing.UnitTest.md

 ### namespace Minilib.Testing.UnitTest

-#### _TEST_VERBOSE

-Type: `Std::Bool`

-If _TEST_VERBOSE is true, the results of all testcases will be printed.
-If _TEST_VERBOSE is false, the results of only failed testcases will be printed.

-If the environment variable `TEST_VERBOSE` is set to non-empty string, _TEST_VERBOSE becomes true.
-For example, running the `TEST_VERBOSE=1 fix test` command at a shell prompt will report all testcases.

 #### assert_equal

 Type: `[a : Std::Eq, a : Std::ToString] Std::String -> a -> a -> Std::IO::IOFail ()`